badoo/techblog/_posts/2015-08-17-lets-build-freehand-drawing-in-ios-part-3.markdown

 As we are not drawing triangles, but just using higher level line drawing commands, we only have control of the width of one segment.
 So we will need to add width to our segment structure.

 The width of the current segment is inversely proportional to the speed of the movement.
 This means the faster the user moves the finger the thinner the stroke will be.
 The velocity is supplied by the gesture recogniser, so changing our `DrawController` to use variable width is very easy.
-We just need to pass around that velocity and we can isolate the actual calculation of the width change in a free function.
+We just need to use that velocity, and we can isolate the actual calculation of the width change in a free function.

 You can also see these changes [here][width1code].